Watch: Coronavirus Task Force Holds Briefing Following Flap Over Governors' Power

 Groups of big East Coast and West Coast states announced on Monday they would decide by regional consensus about how to approach their strategies for normalcy given how closely they're connected by metropolitan areas, transit and interdependent economies.

-The briefing is scheduled for 5 p.m.
+The briefing is underway now.
 Watch the briefing live here.

+Trump appeared to try to reconcile all the recent tension over federalism on Tuesday by describing a model in which he uses the power he claims he has over the governors to authorize them to act on their own.

+The federal government will continue to support the pandemic response, he said, and Trump hinted that he might try to authorize re-opening some states before May 1st, within the federally recommended time horizon for social distancing and other mitigation measures.

 One announcement not expected at Tuesday's briefing is about an agreement for more coronavirus relief legislation.

 Talks appear frozen between Trump, Republicans and Democrats — led in the House by Speaker Nancy Pelosi — over the next round of assistance for an economy badly battered by the pandemic.

 The House and the Senate both said on Tuesday they would not return until May 4, putting the earliest possible date for action on any legislation a few weeks away.